miker704/Strife/patches.md

     - Added New Pic for the active now section if the user is "Streaming a game/something".
     - Moved old JSX Structure for Active now Container to Deprecated Folder.
     - Moved old styles for Active now Container to Deprecated Folder.
+    - Added unused functions from new version of Active Now Section in the deprecated Active Now section File.

 ## Backend Changes